vitalab/neuralteleportation/README.md

 ## Description

-Neural network teleportation using dark mathematical magic.
+Neural network teleportation using mathematical magic.

 ## How to run
 First, install dependencies